Metro Transit to passengers: Mask up, please

 Under the new rules, Metro Transit police officers will engage in "additional education and encouragement," reinforcing the importance of wearing masks on public transportation and handing out masks to those who need them, said Brian Funk, Metro Transit's deputy chief operating officer for bus operations.

-If a passenger refuses to don a mask, they may be asked to leave the bus or train, Funk said.
-Chronic offenders may be issued a citation and fined up to $100, according to Gov. Tim Walz’ executive order.
+If passengers refuses to don a mask, they may be asked to leave the bus or train, Funk said.
+Chronic offenders may be issued a citation and fined up to $100, according to Gov. Tim Walz' executive order.

-Officers will focus much of their efforts on local bus routes 10, 17, 21, 54 and 74 and Green Line light rail, which have a higher level of passengers foregoing masks, according to a bulletin issued Wednesday to Metro Transit operators.
+Officers will focus much of their efforts on bus routes 10, 17, 21, 54 and 74 and Green Line light rail, which have a higher level of passengers forgoing masks, according to a bulletin issued Wednesday to Metro Transit operators.

 Communication, she said, is critical: "The point is not to explain there are rules, but to point out the motivation for following the rules and why it's important."